 Being pregnant, particularly in the early stages and after previous miscarriages, can be an anxious time.
 That’s why it is reassuring to know that at Liverpool Women’s there is a dedicated unit for assessing women in the early stages of pregnancy who are experiencing some problems.
-The unit, which is open Monday to Friday, between 8am and 4pm, is located on the second floor of our Crown Street site via the entrance to the emergency room.
+The unit, which is open Monday to Friday, between 8am and 4pm, is located on the ground floor of our Crown Street site via the entrance to the emergency room.
 If you have concerns outside of these opening times, please contact the emergency room on 0151 702 4140 or 0151 708 9988 ext 4583.

 Who should attend?